MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/gnss-driver-architecture.md

 1. **Get device position (fix data):** Once a fix session is started, the GNSS adapter issues control code [**IOCTL\_GNSS\_GET\_FIXDATA**](/windows-hardware/drivers/ddi/gnssdriver/ni-gnssdriver-ioctl_gnss_get_fixdata) to start waiting for a fix from the driver.
 When a new position information is available from the engine , the GNSS driver responds to this pending get fix request.

     > [!NOTE]
-    > If fix session type is LKG fix (rather than current fix), the position information comes from the driver’s cache.
+    > If fix session type is LKG fix (rather than current fix), the position information comes from the driver's cache.

     The GNSS adapter makes sure that an asynchronous I/O request is always available for the GNSS driver to return the fix data when available.
 Depending on the nature of the fix, if more fix data is expected, the GNSS adapter issues another I/O request (using the same IOCTL) and this sequence continues till no more data will be available or the fix session is stopped.